slkaplan/slkaplan.github.io/index.md

 <img src="images/bridgeofdoomThumbnail.PNG?raw=true"/>

-The goal for this project was to have a simulated NEATO robot traverse a dangerous volcanic bridge using an open loop control system.
-This was accomplished mainly through MATLAB and its ROS toolbox.
-The centerline of the bridge the NEATO robot had to traverse is defined by the following parametric
+Simulated a NEATO robot traversing a dangerous volcanic bridge using an open loop control system.
+The centerline of the bridge was given by a parametric curve.
-curve:
+Tools used:

-r(u) = 4 ∗ [0.3960 cos(2.65(u + 1.4))i − 0.99 sin(u + 1.4)j].(u ∈ [0, 3.2])
+  *MATLAB and its ROS toolbox

 [Project Github](https://github.com/slkaplan/BridgeOfDoom-QEA-Spring-2020)<br/>
 [Project Report](/pdfs/BOD_writeup)<br/>